phatnhse/android-container/README.md

 * `-acel auto`: Determine automatically if acceleration is supported and use it when possible
 * `-no-window -gpu off`: This option is useful when running the emulator on servers that have no display.
 You'll still be able to access the emulator through adb or the console.
 UI tests result logs normally.
 * `-skin 1440x2880`: In case you want the screen has enough room of item views, especially with ListView or RecyclerView.
 Use it at your risk, it's better to handle them properly.
 You always have customer using small android phone.
 * `-memory 2048`: Specify the physical RAM size from 128 to 4096 MBs, especially suits with high permomance machine.
-Maximize RAM up to 4GB, why not 💪?
+4GB RAM, why not?

 # Build Steps